eropple/ed3d.net-2025/reference/llm-site.md

 ## Key Services

 ### Database
+The database is for user objects and the like.
+Content comes in via Sanity.

 ```typescript
 // Read-only and read-write pools with separate configuration
 dbROPool: pg.Pool  // Read-only connection pool